-We are as well the first bank to offer RMB currency for those clients who are trading with China in order to reduce their conversion cost and to offer an electronic Foreign Exchange platform where Corporate Clients can execute their FCY requirements online.
+We are as well the first bank to offer RMB currency for those clients who are trading with China in order to reduce their conversion cost while offering an electronic Foreign Exchange platform where Corporate Clients can execute their FCY requirements online.

-HBEG GM works closely with their Regional and Global counterparts to fulfil our institutional and Securities Services client base in terms of sovereign debt requirements and to ensure smooth entry and exit to and from the local market.
+HBEG GM works closely with their Regional and Global counterparts to fulfil our institutional and Securities Services client base requirements in terms of sovereign debt and to ensure smooth entry and exit to and from the local market.
 From a Balance Sheet perspective, Market Treasury interacts actively with different lines of business to provide the required liquidity and to hedge the bank's overall interest rate risk while deploying excess of liquidity to ensure decent return at a minimum risk.

-Securities Services business offers Direct Custody and Clearing product (DCC) with a range of Safe Keeping, Settlement and Asset Servicing Solutions.
-With 54 global institutional and top tier local clients and an average of USD 6 billion in assets under custody (AUC), HBEG is the only site in MENA region with full on-shore operations.
+Securities Services (SSv) business offers Direct Custody and Clearing product (DCC) to 69 global institutional banks and top tier multinational corporate clients with a range of Safe Keeping, Settlement and Asset Servicing Solutions.
+SSv assets under custody (AuC) jumped to 9.7 billion USD in 2023 from 6 billion USD in 2022.

+HBEG was one of the first banks to introduce Direct Custody and Clearing (DCC) services in Egypt in April 1996 and the only site in MENA region with full on-shore SSv operations.